msmbuilder/msmbuilder/doc/faq.rst

       <http://dx.doi.org/10.1038/nchem.1821>`_ Nat.
 Chem.
 6.1 (2014): 15-21.

-What is the relationship between Mixtape and other packages?
+What is the relationship between MSMBuilder and other packages?
 ------------------------------------------------------------

-    Mixtape is the "code name" for the next release of `MSMBuilder
-    <http://msmbuilder.org/>`_.
     Another software packages that performs similar
     analyses is `EMMA <https://simtk.org/home/emma>`_.
-Mixtape inherits a lot of ideas about API design, machine learning, and software engineering from `scikit-learn <http://scikit-learn.org/stable/>`_.
-Mixtape also has a number of python dependencies.
+MSMBuilder inherits a lot of ideas about API design, machine learning, and software engineering from `scikit-learn <http://scikit-learn.org/stable/>`_.
+MSMBuilder also has a number of python dependencies.
 See the :ref:`installation` page for details.